 4.1.1 Acemi Ocağı (Hearth of novices).

 According to the Ottoman law soldiers were entitled to own young Christian prisoners of war they captured as slaves.
 Another law required one out of five sturdy captives to be given to the Palace [23].
-These youngsters were first circumcised and converted to İslam then placed in Turkish peasant families to learn Turkish and Muslim traditions and culture as well as farming.
-They were also paid a small stipend
+These youngsters were first circumcised and converted to İslam, then placed in Turkish peasant families to learn Turkish and Muslim traditions and culture as well as farming.
+They were also paid a small stipend.

 Another source for the Acemi Ocağı was the devşirme system (See the sidebar Devşirme System).
 Boys between ages of 8 and 18 collected from Christian villages also followed the same route as captives [2].
 However, the smartest ones were directly sent to the various palace schools for education.
 Those who completed their internship in Anatolia or in the Balkans were transferred to Acemi Ocağı with a daily stipend of one akçe (Ottoman monetary unit).
 Again, those who exhibited high intelligence were, instead, sent to one of three palace schools for education.
 In Acemi Ocağı they received military training, they were also assigned to various jobs such as public construction projects, shipyards, and gardens of palaces [29].
 When vacancies occurred in Janissary ranks they were filled from Acemi Ocağı.
 This institution was the supply source for kapıkulu soldiers and future military commanders and top bureaucrats.